Dogtra Collar Buying Guide 2021

 Unobtrusive and inconspicuous are two words you can easily and aptly use to describe the Dogtra ARC series.
 This e-collar includes an ergonomically designed collar that fits the curve of the dog’s neck, making it almost indistinguishable from any regular collar.

-You can purchase the ARC Handsfree that includes a handsfree remote along with the usual transmitter and collar set.
-Or you can get the Handsfree kit that includes the regular transmitter plus the handsfree remote without a collar receiver.
+Like the 1900S Handsfree, the ARC Handsfree also got a model upgrade with the release of the ARC Handsfree Plus.
+The set includes a handsfree remote along with the usual transmitter and collar set.
+A Handsfree kit that includes the regular transmitter plus the handsfree remote without a collar receiver is also still available for purchase while stocks last.

 The Dogtra ARC remote training collar set is expandable to a 2-Dog system, while the ARC Handsfree and Handsfree kit are single-dog systems.